textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 In this case the same process applies but with different labels.
 When the author is done drafting, they remove the **drafting** label, add the **editing needed** label, and un-assign themselves while they wait.
 Or, if they know who the editor will be, they can assign that person.

-On the editor’s side, one may self-assign after seeing the **editing needed** status, but either way, an editor will change the label to **editing** to show they are busy doing that.
+On the editor's side, one may self-assign after seeing the **editing needed** status, but either way, an editor will change the label to **editing** to show they are busy doing that.

 #### Publishing